 All student charges must be paid in full before a student is allowed to register or attend classes.
 All statements of account are due and payable in full on or the Friday before the term begins.
 Statements are sent electronically.

-Limited student housing space is available for graduate students.
-For information on costs of room and board, contact the Office of Student Financial Services.
+Limited student housing space is available for graduate students in the Perper Residence Hall only.
+For information on costs of room and board, contact the Office of Student Financial

 Request for Course Withdrawal from Graduate Programs